jxblum/simplifying-apache-geode-with-spring-data/README.md

 }
 ````

-> The actual `Customer` class definition uses the highly convenient
+> TIP: The actual `Customer` class definition uses the highly convenient
 [Project Lombok](https://projectlombok.org/) framework to simplify
 the definition of our `Customer` class.